 Busyness is not.

-We're coming out of a long, arduous 16 months.
+It's been a long, arduous time for all of us.
 There's no better time of year to be gentle with yourself and enjoy the joy of the present moment.
 Like George Gershwin wrote: "Summertime, and the livin' is easy."